 The Chase Sapphire Preferred Card is also offering a stellar signup bonus right now, which makes it the perfect time to sign up.
 Some details to check out:

 - Earn 60,000 bonus points when you spend $4,000 on purchases within the first three months.
 Those points are worth $750 in travel when you redeem through Chase Ultimate Rewards

-- Earn 2X points on travel and dining plus 1X points on all other purchases
+- Earn 2X points on other travel purchases

 - No foreign transaction fees, plus EMV chip technology

 - 1:1 point transfers to top hotel and airline loyalty programs

 - $95 annual fee

 Want 6% Back at the Grocery Store?
 Consider This Card Instead

 While I’m a huge Chase enthusiast and love Chase cards above all others, I am pretty obsessed with the Blue Cash Preferred Card® from American Express.